Tens of thousands flee vast cyclone bearing down on India

 "Within 12 hours of the cyclone strike, we will try to clear all the roads.
 Within 24 hours we will try to restore water supply and electricity," Mohapatra said.

 Paradip stopped cargo operations on Friday, port chairman Sudhanshu Shekhara Mishra told Reuters.
 He said all vessels were ordered to leave the port, which handles coal, crude oil and iron ore.
-An oil tanker holding about 2 million barrels of oil, worth some $220 million (137.7 million pounds), was among those moved, an oil company source said.
+An oil tanker holding about 2 million barrels of oil, worth some $220 million, was among those moved, an oil company source said.

 India's largest gas field - the Reliance Industries-operated D6 natural gas block - lies in the Cauvery Basin further down the east coast.
 The company said it was not expecting to be hit.